KQM-git/GINews/readme.md

 - Currently, in a cutscene for the Archon Quest "Wraith's Nocturne," the Elemental Type icon displayed for Mitya appears incorrect (it should be an Electro "Stellar Linchpin").
 This issue will be fixed in a future update.

+〓<t class="t_gl" contenteditable="false">2026/09/03 16:10</t> Update Details〓

+- Fixes an issue in "Edge of Survival" (third-person shooter combat gameplay) where in-game time could be paused via the Mail system, thereby affecting score calculation.

+- Fixes an issue in the stage "Frigid Storm" of "Edge of Survival" (third-person shooter combat gameplay) whereby the enemy "Ever-Lingering Illusion" could be abnormally defeated repeatedly, affecting score calculation.

+* The development team will continue to monitor the exploitation of game bugs for score gains.
+Further fixes for similar issues will roll out in upcoming updates, and any records on the Frontrunners' Edge page obtained through these exploits will be invalidated.

 〓<t class="t_gl" contenteditable="false">2026/09/01 14:45</t> Update Details〓

 Genshin Impact has added support for Pixel 11 series devices following compatibility updates from the manufacturer.